tastejs/PropertyCross/specification/README.md

 This specification details the form and functionality of the PropertyCross applications.
 Its intended purpose is to ensure that each PropertyCross implementation is as close to the others as possible (within the constraints imposed by the implementation framework).
 Regarding form, this specification details the UI controls that should be included on each screen, but does not mandate a specific layout.
 The intention of the PropertyCross project is that each implementation should match the native look and feel of each of the target platforms (Roboto, Metro, Apple-style), hence the ambiguity regarding the exact screen layout.

-PropertyCross makes use of the Nestoria APIs for searching property listings.
+PropertyCross makes use of the [Nestoria APIs](http://www.nestoria.co.uk/help/api) for searching property listings.
 This specification details how these APIs should be used.

-All versions of the application shoudl be fixed to a portrait orientation.
+All versions of the application should be fixed to a portrait orientation.

 ##Contents